spiral/docs/http/request.md

 }
 ```

-Additionally you can receive active request using method injection.
+Additionally, you can get an active request using method injection.

 ```php
 public function action(ServerRequestInterface $request)